Opeoluwa-Shodipe/Opeoluwa-Shodipe/README.md

 </p>

 ## Education History
-- **Postgraduate course in Molecular Data for Infectious,** Institute of Tropical Medicine (ITM) 2024
+- **Postgraduate course in Molecular Data for Infectious Diseases** Institute of Tropical Medicine (ITM) 2024
 - **Bachelor of Science in Microbiology,** Olabisi Onabanjo University 2019

 ## Certifications